awslabs/aws-serverless-data-lake-framework/thirdparty-scms/ado/README.md

     Note: All the parameters are mandatory and can not be empty

-3. Execute the *deploy-azure.sh* from the root folder according to the SDLF installation instructions
+3. Execute the foundations *deploy.sh* script with the option extra option **-x ado** from the root folder according to the SDLF installation instructions